ISNA Canada: Services and programs

+ISNA Schools

+The ISNA Elementary School is an Islamic elementary school in Mississauga, Ontario.
+It was founded in 1983, and moved to its current location in 1985; it is one of the oldest Islamic schools in the Greater Toronto Area.
+ISNA Elementary School offers all subjects required by the Ontario Ministry of Education: English, Math, Science, French (grades 4-8), Social Studies, Gym and Computer Studies.
+Additionally it also offers Arabic, Quran and Islamic Studies as part of the school's Islamic curriculum.

+The school building's exterior underwent a facelift during the summer of 2005.
+The facelift added a cream-yellow insulation to the brick building and archways to the design, embodying Islamic architecture.
+ISNA Elementary School was covered by the media as part of the debate regarding faith school funding proposed by the Progressive Conservative Party of Ontario as part of their 2007 Ontario general election platform.
+ISNA Elementary School regularly faces other Toronto Islamic schools in a yearly basketball tournament.

+ISNA also has a high school branch in Mississauga, which is called ISNA High School.
+The high school is housed in the Islamic Centre of Canada complex, which also houses a big mosque and the headquarters of ISNA Canada, among other amenities for Muslims such as an Islamic funeral service and an Islamic bookstore.
+It is one of the few Islamic high schools in the Greater Toronto Area.

 COVID-19 pandemic

 ISNA Canada responded to the COVID-19 pandemic by developing four distinct programs and services: the ISNA Canada Foodbank, the frontline workers' meal program, relief kits, and drive-thru Ramadan meals.

 In mid-March, ISNA Canada initiated the creation of the Canadian Muslim Response Network with over 40 organization and distributed 1420 hygiene kits, 1527 food kits and 3810 fruits and vegetables to those most vulnerable during the pandemic, such as seniors, single mothers of young children, immuno-compromised individuals, and people with disabilities.

-On March 21, 2020 ISNA Canada collaborated with local restaurants to provide free meals to healthcare frontline workers.
+On March 21, 2020, ISNA Canada collaborated with local restaurants to provide free meals to healthcare frontline workers.
 The program started with restaurants in the Halton and Peel regions but eventually reached Toronto, Waterloo, and Windsor.
 After a month's time, the program was extended to provide meals to essential workers, including police officers, paramedics, and shelters.
 The program ran for two months and served over 8000 meals.